two70/cloudflare-ddns/README.md

-# Originally pulled from oznu/cloudflare-ddns
+# Originally forked from oznu/docker-cloudflare-ddns

 Since the main repo is no longer maintained, I forked it to add some functinality I would like to see, such as dates in logging (wip) and Discord webhooks.